Andrew Pantling

 Vice-Chair Of Trustees

-I have worked for 41 years in finance within the private and public sectors both in the UK and abroad, including 11 years as Director of Finance and support operations for Kent Police and has now retired.
+I have worked for 41 years in finance within the private and public sectors both in the UK and abroad, including 11 years as Director of Finance and support operations for Kent Police, and has now retired.
 I have lived in Canterbury for 35 years and am married to Maria and we are blessed to have 4 children and 5 grandchildren.

-I am a leader at the Canterbury Vineyard Church and have been Chair and now vice chair of Canterbury Street Pastors, oversee a prayer ministry that has operated on the streets of Canterbury for the last ten years.
+I am a leader at the Canterbury Vineyard Church and have been Chair and now vice chair of Canterbury Street Pastors, overseeing a prayer ministry that has operated on the streets of Canterbury for the last ten years.